-As an HCI solution on bare metal servers, Harvester has some minimum requirements as outlined below.
+As an HCI solution on bare metal servers, there are minimum node hardware and network requirements to install and run Harvester.

 |Network Switch||Trunking of ports required for VLAN support|

-We recommend server-class hardware for best results.
+- We recommend server-class hardware for the best results.
 Laptops and nested virtualization are not officially supported.

 |TCP||2379||Harvester management nodes||Etcd client port|